otakup0pe/avakas/README.md

 ## show

 This mode will return the current version for a given project.
 The following will show the current Public API version.
 This operation supports an additional `--build` argument, which will cause it to extend the version set in source control with build-time metadata.
+It also supports the `--pre-build` argument, which does the same thing on top of the prerelease field, because all kinds of package management systems do not actually support the build semantic version component.

 ```shell